learnbanjo/flood-sensor/README.md

 This MicroPython code is written for ESP3266 connecting to a digital or analog sensor.
 It has a simple HTTP server responding to requests with the state of the sensor.
-It supports code when a new version becomes available.
+It supports code update when a new version becomes available.

 ---
 # Deply the code